DynamicTreesTeam/DynamicTrees-ExC/README.md

   Binnie's Trees - Adds a bjillion trees

   OTG (And any OTG based mod) - World generation makes replacing trees unreliable

+  Mods without a public source (Reason why MCreator mods are unfortunately out of the question)